| Perfect

 this salvation “by grace through faith,” we point to his merit, not

+our own.
 I was unworthy the day I came upon this truth, and

 in myself, I am unworthy still.
 I